switchupcb/disgo/_contribution/concepts/SHARD.md

 2. `(46977624770) % 1 = 0`
 3. `shard_id = 0`.

 A `number % 1` is always `0`: So every guild in a single-shard connection is routed to the shard at index 0.
-In practice, more than one shard is used to shard a Discord Bot.
+However, in practice, more than one shard is used to shard a Discord Bot.

 _Direct Message data is always sent to shard 0._

 ### How Does It Impact Performance?

-Maintaining multiple WebSocket Sessions does **NOT** have any performance implications on its own.
-However, processing more data among many connections (within a set period of time) warrants more processing power (i.e., higher CPU usage).
+Maintaining multiple WebSocket Sessions does **NOT** have any performance implications alone.
+However, processing more data among many connections (within a set time period) warrants more processing power (i.e., higher CPU usage).

-[Goroutines](https://gobyexample.com/goroutines) allow you to manage asynchronous connections concurrently (without blocking).
-This language-specific feature, in addition to other factors is why you should use Go to create a Discord Bot.

 ### How Do You Implement Discord Sharding?